 Isolation with New Roommates in a New Country

-By Lily Horn
+Guest blog by Lily Horn

 Lily just arrived in Israel for a 10-month teaching fellowship through MASA.
 Here are her thoughts from the first few days in isolation, with four roommates she only just met, in a brand new country.